-Undergraduates may add a course during the first week of the semester and/or drop a course during the first two weeks of the semester.
-Graduate students may add and/or drop a course during the first two weeks of the semester.
+Undergraduate and graduate students may add or drop a course during the first two weeks of the semester.
 Adding, dropping or withdrawing from a class requires the permission of the student's academic advisor.
 There will be no fee for such changes, and courses that are dropped will not appear on the student's transcript.
 In order to add, drop or withdraw from a course, the student must complete the appropriate form that may be obtained in the Office of the Registrar.
 Nonattendance does not constitute withdrawal from a course.
 Any exceptions to these policies must be approved by the Dean of the Program.